debisamal/openebs/README.md

 ## Scalability

 OpenEBS can scale to include an arbitrarily large number of containerized storage controllers.
-Kubernetes is used to provide fundamental pieces such as using etcd for inventory.
-OpenEBS scales to the extent your Kubernetes scales.
+Kubernetes is used to provide fundamental pieces such as using etcd for inventory.OpenEBS scales to the extent your Kubernetes scales.

 ## Installation and Getting Started